-FEC fines DNC and Clinton for violating rules to fund Steele dossier
+FEC fines DNC, Clinton for violating rules in funding Steele dossier

-The dossier, which BuzzFeed published in January 2017 just days before the former president was inaugurated, was largely the foundation for theories about a “well-developed conspiracy of cooperation” between the Trump campaign and Russia and was cited by critics as proof of why Trump was unfit to be president.
+The dossier, which BuzzFeed published in January 2017 just days before Donald Trump was inaugurated, was largely the foundation for theories about a “well-developed conspiracy of cooperation” between the Trump campaign and Russia and was cited by critics as proof of why Trump was unfit to be president.

-Former British intelligence agent Christopher Steele assembled the dossier while contracted to work for Fusion GPS on behalf of the Clinton campaign.
+Former British intelligence agent Christopher Steele assembled the dossier while contracted to work for the firm Fusion GPS on behalf of the Clinton campaign.
 Rumors of significant connections between the Trump campaign and Russia had been circulating in law enforcement and media circles for months before the dossier was published.

 The FEC said the manner in which payments to Fusion GPS, an opposition research firm, were funneled — through a law firm — violated strict rules on how to describe election expenditures.
 However, the FEC dismissed allegations that the DNC, the Clinton campaign, Steele and Fusion GPS violated a host of other FEC rules.